DworkinLab/GettingStartedDworkinLab/DealingWithInfectionsFlyStocks.md

 # Some thoughts on dealing with bacterial infections in fly stocks

-This is about a set of stocks that had a bacterial infections in 2016 in the lab (we think acetobacter spp.)
+This is about a set of stocks that had a bacterial infections in 2016 in the lab (we think Acinetobacter spp.)

 ## Things that don't work well.